gmlang/masterr/_posts/r/2019-02-12-RFP-part2-lists.md

 ## [1] 4
 {% endhighlight %}

-You might've noticed that the functions `is_empty(), hd()`, and `tl()` defined above are similarly to the ones defined in part 1 of R vectors.
+It should make us cringe that `firsts` and `seconds` look almost identical yet we wrote them as two different functions.
+"Repeating yourself" makes code maintenance difficult.
+We'll learn how to fix it later.
+Also notice that `is_empty`, `hd` and `tl` defined above are very similarly to the ones defined in part 1 when we discussed R vectors.
 This is because lists are just a special kind of vector in R. To see this, realize that another way of declaring an empty list is `vector("list")`.

 {% highlight r %}
 identical(vector("list"), list())